157239n/Virus/readme.md

 The project is managed using Docker and docker-compose.
 Here's what you need to do:
 - Pull this repo to your linux box
 - Create several environment variables.
-The samples are in .env-sample file.
-You can just copy that file into the file env.
+The samples are in `.env-sample` file.
+You can just copy that file into the file `.env`.
 The default mysql values should work fine, but you have to change the domain values to yours.
 - Create docker-compose.yml file
   - Option 1: Put an SSL stripping reverse proxy container exposed to the internet, then redirect it to the main application container.
 Sample config: `docker-compose.sample.yml`
   - Option 2: If you don't know what the hell am I talking about, then copy `docker-compose.sample.standalone.yml` to `docker-compose.yml`
 - Run the application
   - run `docker-compose build`
   - run `docker-compose up -d`

+The project does not depend on any framework so it should work right out the box.
+There is an optional framework this uses, which is PHPUnit for unit and integration testing.
+If you want to use this, then do these:
+- Get into the main docker container.
+You should run something like `docker exec -it virus bash`
+- Navigate to the document root, which should be `/var/www/virus`
+- Run `composer install`, to install dependencies
+- Navigate to the `/var/www/virus/test` folder
+- Run `phpunit` and it will test the system

 Don't know what the hell am I talking about?
 Here's what to learn more before you can understand:
 - Linux, especially Ubuntu (Debian)